prtkgpt/questdb.io/docs/reference/sql/join.md

 QuestDB supports the following types of joins: `INNER`, `OUTER`, `CROSS`, `ASOF` and `SPLICE`. `FULL` joins are not yet implemented and are on our roadmap.
-All supported join types can be combined in a single SQL statement; it is job of QuestDB SQL optimiser to determine best execution order and algorithms.
+All supported join types can be combined in a single SQL statement; QuestDB SQL's optimiser determines the best execution order and algorithms.

 There are no known limitations on size of tables or sub-queries participating in joins and there are no limitations on number of joins either.